mitsuba-renderer/drjit/docs/reference.rst

    .. autoattribute:: Invalid
       :annotation:

-      The variable has length 0 and effetively does not exist.
+      The variable has length 0 and effectively does not exist.

    .. autoattribute:: Undefined
       :annotation: